-It can be hard to know where to start when selling a property, as there can be many different factors to consider.
+It can be hard to know where to start when it comes to selling a property, and working with a conveyancing solicitor, as there can be many different factors involved and things to consider.

-Our team of property conveyancing solicitors deal with residential sales on a daily basis and are on hand to guide you through the process, making the whole property selling process as stress free for you as possible.
+Here at MG Legal, our expert team of property conveyancing solicitors in Preston deal with residential sales on a daily basis across the Preston and Lancashire area, and are on hand to guide you through the process, making the whole property selling process as stress free for you as possible.

 Stages of selling a residential property.

-1. The estate agent aids the seller in securing a buyer for the property, agrees the price and writes to the solicitors with the details of the property and the parties involved.
+1. After the estate agent has aided in securing a buyer for your property and you have accepted an offer, they will then write to your conveyancing solicitor telling them of the details of the upcoming sale.
 This is known as the memorandum of sale.

-2. Each solicitor then writes to their own client with their terms of business and client care documentation, confirming their instructions and fees in the matter.
-To protect against property fraud, clients are also asked to provide ID to prove their identity, and that they are who they say they are.
+2. Your conveyancing solicitor will then write to you, outlining their terms of business and client care documentation, and confirming their instructions and fees in the matter.

-8. Once happy with the responses received, the buyer’s solicitor then reports to the buyers, explaining the deeds and the paperwork.
-The buyer then signs the Contract, in anticipation of Exchange of Contracts.
-At this stage, as the seller, you would also be asked to sign the relevant documents, including the Contract and Transfer Deed, in readiness of agreeing a Completion date.
+8. When happy, the buyer then signs the contract, in anticipation of Exchange of Contracts.
+At this stage, as the seller, you would also be asked to sign the relevant documents.
 It is important to note that the documents do not become legally binding until Contracts have been formally Exchanged.

 9. Dates for Exchange and Completion of the matter can then be agreed.
 In some cases, these two processes may take place on the same day, which is known as a simultaneous Exchange of Contracts and Completion.

-11. On the day of Completion, the buyer’s solicitor sends the purchase monies to the credit of our client account.
-Once the money arrives with us, we shall advise you that Completion has taken place, and will confirm that the estate agents may release the keys to the property to the buyer.
+11. On the day of Completion, once the money arrives with us, we will let you know that Completion has taken place, and that the estate agents may release the keys to the buyer.